 The Group actively monitors its cash resources to ensure it has sufficient available funds for operations and planned expansions.
-The Group has been cash flow positive in both 2019 and 2020 and surplus funds are being applied to reduce the Group's borrowings.
+The Group has been cash flow positive in both 2020 and 2021 and surplus funds are being applied, in the main, to reduce the Group's borrowings.
 The October 2020 debt restructuring provides the Group with a greater degree of liquidity certainty due to the ability to hold a minimum of US\$5 million in net working capital without risk of default under the Group lending facilities.